jackandcarter/AdventureBot2/README.md

 Hosts can start the game at any time (up to eight players) which will load the configured gameplay scene for all members while keeping the lobby joinable.

+Joining a lobby now displays a class selection panel.
+Players choose from the classes defined in `ClassDatabase`, review their stats and confirm before spawning.
+The chosen class is applied through `GameManager.BuildPlayer` when the game starts.